HydraCG/Specifications/drafts/client-interface.md

 The hydra client works similar to a browser.
 You point it to a URL.
 The URL becomes the current resource.
 Then you interact with the controls of the resource.

+The examples show how a cli application could use the hydra client for interaction with an API.

 ## Find API entrypoint for website

 Hydra has a special mechanism to discover API entrypoints.